 For MozDef, the Mozilla Defense platform - Mozilla's SIEM.

 For NSM, the Network Security Monitoring running at Mozilla.

 An adversarial exercise with the goal of demonstrating risks that could be exploited by a threat actor.
-Testing scope is heavily influenced by RRA and TM results, which should be completed prior to Penetration Testing.
+Testing scope is heavily influenced by Rapid Risk Assessment (RRA) and threat model (TM) results, which should be completed prior to Penetration Testing (pentesting / pentest).

 The Rapid Risk (Impact) Assessment (also called Rapid Risk Analysis) is a 30 minutes or less discussion about the potential risks of a project.
 The RRA is high level and lightweight.